banbara/teaspoon/README.md

 ```

 ### NOTE
-This package includes the program bin/validator.cc that validates a
+This package includes the program `bin/validator.cc` that validates a
 solution for a CB-CTT instance for all the five formulations.
 This
 program was developed by Andrea Schaerf and Luca Di Gaspero.

+### LICENSE

+This software is distributed under [the BSD 3-Clause License](https://opensource.org/license/bsd-3-clause/).

 ### Citing